WordPress.com Review 2022 What Are You Paying For Exactly?

 Hosting, Storage and Security

-WordPress.com is very generous when it comes to bandwidth (which is unlimited), but less so when it comes to storage.
+WordPress.com is very generous when it comes bandwidth (which is unlimited), but limits your storage depending on your plan.

-For storage, you get 1GB with a free plan, and 50GB on the Pro plan.
-That’s a downgrade from the previously-provided 200GB, but it’s probably good enough for most websites.
-The only exception would be those websites that want to host their own videos instead of streaming them from YouTube or other platforms – in this case, you might find yourself quickly running out of space with the reduced storage limit.
+For storage, you get 1GB with a free plan, and up to 200GB on the higher-tier plans.
+That’s a big amount of data, so probably good enough for websites who want to host their own videos instead of streaming them from YouTube or other platforms (with the Premium plan minimum).

 SSL and Firewalls